cezarcp/swipe-tab-bar/README.md

 # SwipeTabBarController

-A simple `UITabBarController` which allows changing tabs with left and right swipe gestures on the tab bar.
+A simple `UITabBarController` sublcass which allows changing tabs with left and right swipe gestures on the tab bar.

 #Why?